 Also, to participate in the theoretical Hulu stock price increase based on a growing subscriber's base, they also added Disney to the portfolio.
 Theoretical because Disney owns the majority of Hulu, and Hulu is not a separately listed company on the stock exchange but part of their balance sheets.

 The great thing about this service is the transparency.
 Within your premium subscription dashboard, you can see every detail.
 Which leads us to the feature section of this Motley Fool review.

 The stock picks are the main feature.
 Co-Founder David Gardner and his investment research team analyze thousands of stocks every week and send out new trade alerts weekly.
 While it might be hard to pick a stock like Amazon again (he did it back in 1997), the most recent stock picks also look promising.

-Over the past 16 years, Stock Advisor has 4Xed the Standard and Poors 500.
+Is Motley Fool a scam?
+I don't think so.
+Over the past 19 years, Stock Advisor has 5Xed the Standard and Poors 500.
 And this was not based on one lucky winner, but instead on consistently profitable stock picks.

 Think about this: over 100 stock recommendations led to 100%+ returns.
 Even super rich people invest with the Gardner brothers.
 Time magazine wrote, "Even billionaires get ideas from The Motley Fool."